Lush and vertiginous, Madeira's diverse range of plants and countless botanical gardens make it a great destination at any time of year

 My head is spinning as I listen to descriptions of the unusually flavoured chocolates displayed in the colourful vitrines before me.
 "This orange one, pitanga, is a Surinam cherry, and this last red one is filled with tree tomato," says the shop assistant at choctastic UauCacau.
 It's torture deciding what to buy.
 There are many lauded chocolate producers around the world – Belgium, Switzerland, Ghana, Mexico, Granada, the Ivory Coast… But, Madeira?
 It's not a destination you associate with luxe produce of any kind really.
-But this small Atlantic archipelago, less than 400 miles off the coast of Morocco, is filled with exotic flavour in every sense.
+But this small Atlantic archipelago, less than 400 miles off the coast of Morocco, is filled with exotic flavours in every sense.

 It's all to do with the location and geological formations of the main island, Madeira, and its little neighbour to the north-east, Porto Santo.
 The former packs a large number of microclimates into its 286 square miles, with beaches rising up to a mountainous interior and rich volcanic soil that ensures the island is abundant in a wide variety of produce, attractions and activities.